Walter-Tronics/HNGx_task_3/README.md

-# Photo Gallery
+# Photo Gallery Website
-View live demo here [PhotoGalery](https://anuphotogallery.netlify.app/)
+View live demo here [PhotoGallery](https://walt-image-gallery.netlify.app/)
 ## Overview
 The Photo Gallery is a web application that allows users to explore and manage a collection of images.
 Users can log in to the gallery, browse through images, and use the Drag-and-Drop feature to rearrange the image order within the gallery.
 This README provides detailed instructions on how to set up and run the project locally.